mikrono/tModLoaderWiki_kr_ko/IEntitySource.md

 * NPC spawning item drops should use `NPC.GetItemSource_Loot()`.
 (Note that 99.9% of NPC item drops should be using the new loot system)
 * NPC spawning other NPC, such as boss minions, should use `NPC.GetSpawnSourceForNPCFromNPCAI()`
 * Projectiles spawning items, such as arrow recovery drops, should use `Projectile.GetItemSource_DropAsItem()`
+* Projectiles spawning other projectiles, like a splitting projectile, should use `Projectile.GetProjectileSource_FromThis()`
+* Held projectile weapons spawning other projectiles using ammo should use `player.GetProjectileSource_Item_WithPotentialAmmo(player.HeldItem, usedAmmoItemId)`
 * Player spawning Projectiles in ModItem.Shoot should use the `source` passed into the method
 * Player.QuickSpawnItem usage for a bag type item should use `player.GetItemSource_OpenItem(Type)`
 * Tile dropping an item, such as in ModTile.KillMultiTile or ModTile.Drop, should use `new EntitySource_TileBreak(i, j)`